LongBu/AWS-MLS-C01-Study-Guide/README.md

       * AWS (RDS, Redshift, Athena, S3)
       * SaaS applications, such as Salesforce
       * Any JDBC/ODBC data source
+  * Anti-Patterns
+    * Highly formatted canned reports
+      * QuickSight is for ad ho queries, analysis, and visualization
+      * No longer true with paginated reports!
+    * ETL
+      * Use Glue instead, although QuickSight can do some transformations

 ## Modeling
 ### Frame business problems as machine learning problems.